semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

     3. You are redirected back to Semgrep Cloud Platform.
 Click **Install**.
 7. In the **Code** section, Click **Auto-triage with Semgrep Assistant** <i class="fa-solid fa-toggle-large-on"></i>.
     ![Screenshot of Semgrep Assistant toggle location](/img/semgrep-assistant-enable.png)
-    *Figure 2*.
-Screenshot of Semgrep Assistant toggle location.
 8. Check <i class="fa-solid fa-square-check"></i> **PR/MR Comments** to receive comments.
 9. Check <i class="fa-solid fa-square-check"></i> **Slack notifications** to receive Slack notifications.

-![Screenshot of Semgrep Assistant in a Slack notification](/img/semgrep-assistant-slack.png) *Figure 3*.
+![Screenshot of Semgrep Assistant in a Slack notification](/img/semgrep-assistant-slack.png) *Figure 2*.
 Screenshot of Semgrep Assistant in a Slack notification.

 Semgrep Assistant is now enabled and appears in future PRs.
 To further customize Semgrep Assistant, see: